magumbo/nelson-brochure/exampleSite/content/_index.md

     content: Nelson talks directly to your locks.
 No more keycards or check-in kiosks
   - icon: las la-magnet
     title: Simple Booking Engine
-    content: Drive direct sales through your own website with our mobile-friendly conversion obsessed booking engine.
+    content: Drive direct sales with our mobile-friendly and conversion-obsessed booking engine.
 It can be customized to look exactly like you want it
   - icon: las la-tachometer-alt
     title: AI-powered pricing
     content: Room rates can be set by Nelson's proprietary machine learning algorithm